ericwburden/advent_of_code_2023/README.md

 `mvn compile`.
 Run all tests with `mvn test`.
 More to come in this section as I discover more functionality :D.

+This project also include a `get-input` bash script that leverages the `aoc-cli`[https://github.com/scarvalhojr/aoc-cli] Rust CLI tool to download the input files, name them, and place them in the correct folder.
+The script automatically attempts to download the input for the day following the most recent input file already downloaded.